hadicse/My-Collection/SQL_SERVER/SQL Querys.md

-# How to select only numeric values from a column if it has both numeric and varchar
+# Get Only numeric or Only Varchar or Mixed (Numeric & Varchar Mixed) from a column
 ```
 SELECT ColumnName FROM TableName WHERE ColumnName LIKE '%[0-9]%'
 SELECT ColumnName FROM TableName WHERE ColumnName LIKE '%[A-Z]%'